Aetna lifts earnings outlook for 2011, 2012

-Aetna Inc (AET.N), the third largest U.S. health insurer, raised its 2011 and 2012 earnings outlook, citing increasing membership in its medical health plans and share repurchases.
+Aetna Inc, the third largest U.S. health insurer, raised its estimate for 2011 and 2012 operating earnings per share and said it bought back 40 million shares through Dec 9 this year.

 Health insurers have benefited from low claims costs as Americans with coverage delay doctor visits and medical procedures while co-payments and other out-of-pocket costs are rising and the job market remains uncertain.